 As you go through the diagnosis process, be sure to discuss these distinctions with your doctor.

-The IBM Functional Rating Scale is a tool doctors use to assess a patient’s ability to perform daily activities, such as walking, dressing, and handling utensils.
+The IBM Functional Rating Scale is a tool doctors use to assess a person’s ability to perform daily activities, such as walking, dressing, and handling utensils.
 It consists of ten questions, each of which is answered using a number from 0–4.
 The numbers are added up to give the total score, with 40 being the highest possible.